phoenixframework/phoenix/docs/bonus_guides/static_assets.md

 The second important file is `brunch-config.js`.
 This is configuration for Brunch itself.
 Let's see how it configures asset management for Phoenix.

-According to this configuration Brunch will look for asset source files in `web/static`.
+According to this configuration Brunch will look for asset source files in `assets`.

-Files and directories in `web/static/assets` will be copied to the destination `priv/static/` without changes.
+Files and directories in `assets/static` will be copied to the destination `priv/static/` without changes.
 Only the assets included in the `:only` option to Plug.Static in endpoint.ex are mounted at the root path.
 By default only js, css, images, and robots.txt are exposed.

-The `css` and `js` directories inside of `web/static` are a convention.
-Brunch will simply look for all files in `web/static` excluding `web/static/assets` and sort all found files by their type.
+The `css` and `js` directories inside of `assets` are a convention.
+Brunch will simply look for all files in `assets` excluding `assets/static` and sort all found files by their type.

 Processed and concatenated javascript will be put into `priv/static/js/app.js`, styles will be in `priv/static/css/app.css`.